sokolhessnerlab/cap/preprocessing/README.md

 ## 8. [RDMexclusion.R](./RDMexclusion.R)

--   loads RDM data from phase 1 and phase 2 (data/combinedData/RDMallClean.csv)
+-   loads RDM data (gain-only and loss-only) from phase 1 and phase 2 (data/combinedData/RDMallClean.csv)
 -   For each participant in each phase, reports on the 4 categories of criteria for potential exclusion

     -   miss trials, missed attention checks, p(Gamble), and subject-level glm (choice ~gain+safe)